intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

-Analytics-Zoo supports distributed Pytorch training and inference.
+Analytics-Zoo supports distributed Pytorch training and inferenceon on Apache Spark.
 User can define their model and loss function with Pytorch API, and run it distributedly with the wrapper layers provided by Analytics Zoo.

 # System Requirement
 Pytorch version: 1.1.0